richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 Applications (previously known as "sites", also referred to as "apps") are Ruby and Elixir applications monitored by AppSignal.

-After installing the AppSignal [agent](#agents) in an application AppSignal starts monitoring these applications.
+After installing the AppSignal [library](#libraries) in an application AppSignal starts monitoring these applications.
 Once we receive data from an application, we register it using the application name and environment it's running in.

 An application can have multiple [environments](#environments) as long as every environment uses the same name.